Rufaida Al-Aslamia: Acute care origins

 Rufaida Al-Aslamia implemented her clinical skills and medical experience into developing the first-ever documented mobile care units that were able to meet the medical needs of the community.
 The scope of the majority of her work in her organized medical command units consisted primarily in hygiene and stabilizing patients before further and more invasive medical procedures.
 During military expeditions, Rufaida Al-Aslamia led groups of volunteer nurses who went to the battlefield and treated the casualties.
 She participated in the battles of Khandaq, Khaibar, and others.

 During times of peace, Rufaida Al-Aslamia continued her involvement with humanitarian efforts by providing assistance to Muslims who were in need.

 Legacy

 Rufaidah had trained a group of women companions as nurses.
-When prophet Muhammad's army was getting ready to go to the battle of Khaibar, Rufaidah and the group of volunteer nurses went to Muhammad.
+When Muhammad's army was getting ready to go to the battle of Khaibar, Rufaidah and the group of volunteer nurses went to Muhammad.
 They asked him for permission "O Messenger of Allah, we want to go out with you to the battle and treat the injured and help Muslims as much as we can".
 Muhammad permitted them to go.
 The nurse volunteers did such a good job that Muhammad assigned a share of the bounty to Rufaidah.
 Her share was equivalent to that of soldiers who had fought.
 This was in recognition of her medical and nursing work.